North Korea Sends 600 More Trash-filled Balloons Over Border - UrduPoint

 - Balloon wars -

-The Seoul city government sent a text alert to residents on Saturday, warning of an "unidentified object presumed to be North Korean propaganda leaflets".
+In the past, South Korea has broadcast anti-Kim propaganda into the North, which infuriates Pyongyang.

+Activists in the South have also floated their own balloons over the border, filled with leaflets and sometimes cash, rice or USB thumb drives loaded with K-dramas.

-Pyongyang defended its release of the balloons earlier this week, saying the "sincere gifts" were retaliation for the balloons sent into North Korea with propaganda against leader Kim Jong Un.
+Earlier this week, Pyongyang described its "sincere gifts" as a retaliation for the propaganda-laden balloons sent into North Korea.

-North Korea has long been infuriated by the balloons sent by South Korean activists, which carry anti-Pyongyang leaflets.
-Sometimes, they also include cash, rice or USB thumb drives with South Korean drama series.
+"If Seoul chooses to resume anti-North broadcast via loudspeakers along the border, which Pyongyang dislikes as much as anti-Kim balloons, it could lead to limited armed conflict along border areas, such as in the West Sea," said Cheong Seong-chang, director of the Korean peninsula strategy at Sejong Institute.

+In 2018, during a period of improved inter-Korean relations, both leaders agreed to "completely cease all hostile acts against each other in every domain", including the distribution of leaflets.

 Recent Stories